onflow/developer-grants/README.md

-## This repo has been _ARCHIVED_, Please checkout lastest Flow Grants Programs at <https://developers.flow.com/ecosystem/grants>.
+## This repo has been _ARCHIVED_, Please checkout the lastest Flow Grants Programs at <https://developers.flow.com/ecosystem/grants>.

 ----